 This is truly a season of blessings.
-My greatest blessing is Mrs. Manor–we celebrated our 40th anniversary Dec.
-2; they’ve been the best years of my life–and this year, the unlikely joy of publishing my first book.
+My greatest blessing is Mrs. Manor–we celebrated our 41st anniversary Dec.
+2; they’ve been the best years of my life–and last year, the unlikely joy of publishing my first book.
 Yet among my innumerable blessings is you, gentle readers, whose kind patronage makes producing this scruffy little blog a labor of love.

 Another of my many blessings at Christmas is Messiah, George Fredric Handel’s masterwork.